Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 other annotations
 mercury types or better

+roussel is to prolog, as russell is to lisp, as russell is to principia mathematica

 [ ] need to find the symbolic purity, and put it here… [ ] reading list:
  [ ] https://www.cs.nmsu.edu/ALP/the-association-for-logic-programming/alp-awards/